c-morey/Send_emails_Python/README.md

-# Send_emails_Python
+## Sending Emails with Python

-Using smtplib to send email with Python
+Smtplib library helps to send emails with Python.